Cooking Gorgeous

 Instructions

-• Wash the green lentils, and place them in a heavy-based pan with 3 cups of cold water, bay leaves, and cumin.
+• Wash the lentils well and place them in a heavy-based pan with 3 cups / 700 ml cold water, bay leaves, and cumin.

-• When the lentils are pre-cooked, wash the rice with running cold water until the water comes out clear.
+• Rinse the rice under cold running water until the water runs mostly clear.

-• Add the rice to the lentils along with 1 cup of water, or just enough to cover the rice.
+• Add the rinsed rice to the lentils with the remaining 1 cup / 240 ml water, or just enough water to cover the rice and lentils.

-• Remove the pan from the heat, add ¾ of the caramelized onions to the lentil and rice, and give them a stir.
+• Remove the pan from the heat.
+Add three quarters of the caramelized onions to the lentils and rice, then stir gently.

-• Let it rest for 10 minutes, top it with the rest of the caramelized onions, and garnish with some chopped parsley before serving.
+• Top with the remaining caramelized onions and chopped parsley before serving.

 Notes